favre49/BITS-Notes/3-1/FDS/FDS.md

 \text{Minimize } L(w) = \frac{||w||^2}{2}, \text{subject to the constraint } f(x)
 $$

-This is a **convex optimization problem**.This could also be coded as a dual problem, where we find the best plane that bisects the distance between two convex hulls.
+This is a **convex optimization problem** and can be solved using Lagrangian multipliers.
+This could also be coded as a dual problem, where we find the best plane that bisects the distance between two convex hulls.
 This is why SVMs are said to possess **duality**.
 This approach has many solutions, including one using quadratic programming.

 It is obvious that this only works if out data is linearly separable, which may not always be the case.
 In the case it is not, we need to redefine out problem and include **slack variables**, which will loosen some constraints.
 For each datapoint $i$, we define $\xi_i$, it's associated slack variable.
 It defines the degree to which the constraint on datapoint $i$ can be violated.
 We also add this to our cost function to minimize their use.
 This results in the redefinition as: